-- 1. Seclusion may be used only as an emergency intervention when the behavior of a student presents a risk of injury or harm to the student or others, and only after other less intrusive interventions have failed or been deemed inappropriate. - 2.
+- 1. Seclusion may be used only as an emergency intervention when the behavior of a student presents an imminent risk of serious bodily to the student or others, and only after other less intrusive interventions have failed or been deemed inappropriate.
+The seclusion must end immediately upon the cessation of the imminent risk of serious physical injury to the student or another person.
+"Serious physical injury" is a physical injury that a reasonable person would consider to be serious for the victim if it were to occur. - 2.
 Seclusion may be achieved in any part of a school building with adequate light, heat, ventilation and of normal room height. - a.
 Seclusion may not take place in a locked room. - b.
 If a specific room is designated as a seclusion room, it must be a minimum of sixty (60) square feet; have adequate light, heat and ventilation; be of normal room height; contain an unbreakable observation window in a wall or door; and must be free of hazardous material and objects which the student could use to self-inflict bodily injury. - 3.
-Parents may be requested to provide assistance at any time.
+Parents/legal guardians may be requested to provide assistance with their child at any time.